About the Pediatric Rehabilitation Medicine (PRM) Fellowship

-Medical direction is provided by a full-time pediatric hospitalist.
+Medical direction is provided by two full-time pediatric hospitalists.
 Consultation from all pediatric subspecialties is available.

 PRM fellows follow their own patients in weekly pediatric rehabilitation clinics.
 They also see patients in a wide variety of subspecialty clinics according to a monthly schedule.
 This exposes them to many different disorders that benefit from pediatric rehabilitation care and challenges them to apply their knowledge to unique situations.

 We use an interdisciplinary team approach in many of our outpatient programs.
 PRM fellows learn about the contributions of other disciplines (e.g., neuropsychology, behavior psychology, education) and learn to manage a rehabilitation team in this dynamic environment.

 Outpatient clinical experience is provided in the following areas: